-In March 2015, Checkpoint entered into a license agreement with Dana-Farber Cancer Institute ("Dana-Farber") for an exclusive, worldwide license to a portfolio of antibodies targeting programmed cell death ligand 1 ("PD-L1"), glucocorticoid-induced TNFR-related protein ("GITR") and carbonic anhydrase IX ("CAIX").
-These antibodies are currently in preclinical development.
+In March 2015, Checkpoint entered into a license agreement with Dana-Farber Cancer Institute ("Dana-Farber") for an exclusive, worldwide license to a portfolio of antibodies targeting programmed-death ligand 1 ("PD-L1"), glucocorticoid-induced TNFR-related protein ("GITR") and carbonic anhydrase IX ("CAIX").
+These antibodies are currently in pre-clinical development.
 Checkpoint plans to develop these novel immuno-oncology and checkpoint inhibitor antibodies on their own and in combination with each other, as published literature suggests that combinations of these targets can work synergistically together.
-The Company expects to submit an investigational new drug ("IND") application for its anti-PD-L1 antibody in 2017, and for its anti-GITR and anti-CAIX antibodies in 2018 (see Note 3).
+The Company expects to submit investigational new drug ("IND") applications for its anti-PD-L1, anti-GITR and anti-CAIX antibodies in 2017 (see Note 3).

-In connection with the license agreement with Dana-Farber, Checkpoint entered into a Global Collaboration Agreement with TG Therapeutics, Inc. ("TGTX"), a related party, to develop and commercialize the anti-PD-L1 and anti-GITR antibody research programs in the field of hematological malignancies, while Checkpoint retains the right to develop and commercialize these antibodies in the field of solid tumors (see Note 3).
+In connection with the license agreement with Dana-Farber dated March 3, 2015, Checkpoint entered into a Global Collaboration Agreement with TG Therapeutics, Inc. ("TGTX"), a related party, to develop and commercialize the Anti-PD-L1 and Anti-GITR antibody research programs in the field of hematological malignancies, while Checkpoint retains the right to develop and commercialize these antibodies in the field of solid tumors (see Note 3).

 In March 2015, Fortress entered into an exclusive license agreement with NeuPharma, Inc. ("NeuPharma") to develop and commercialize novel irreversible, 3rd generation EGFR inhibitors, including CK-101, on a worldwide basis other than certain Asian countries.
 This license was assigned by Fortress to the Company effective March 17, 2015 pursuant to the terms of an Assignment and Assumption Agreement.
-In August 2016, the Company filed an IND application with the U.S. Food and Drug Administration ("FDA") for CK-101, which was approved by the FDA, and in September 2016 the Company dosed the first patient in a Phase 1/2 clinical trial (see Note 3).
+The program is currently in pre-clinical development and the Company plans to submit an IND application to the FDA during the first half of 2016 (see Note 3 and Note 4).

 In December 2015, Fortress licensed the exclusive worldwide rights to develop and commercialize CK-102 (formerly CEP-9722), a poly (ADP-ribose) polymerase ("PARP") inhibitor, from Teva Pharmaceutical Industries Ltd., through its subsidiary, Cephalon, Inc. CK-102 is an oral, small molecule selective inhibitor of PARP-1 and PARP-2 enzymes in early clinical development for solid tumors.
 This license was assigned by Fortress to the Company effective December 18, 2015 pursuant to the terms of an Assignment and Assumption Agreement.
-Checkpoint plans to develop CK-102 as both a monotherapy and in combination with other anti-cancer agents, including the Company's novel immuno-oncology and checkpoint inhibitor antibodies currently in development.
-The Company plans to evaluate a reformulation of the CK-102 drug product to improve its bioavailability prior to commencing a clinical program (see Note 3).
+The Company plans to develop CK-102 as both a monotherapy and in combination with other anti-cancer agents, including the Company's novel immuno-oncology and Checkpoint inhibitor antibodies currently in development (see Note 3 and Note 4).